 Lester Joseph Gillis, better known as Baby Face Nelson, was a young gangster and bank robber from Chicago who was associated with Touhy Gang and John Dillinger.
 In 1934, he was named Public Enemy #1 and by the end of the year, he would be dead at the age of 25.
-During his crime spree, Nelson was responsible for killing more FBI agents in the line of duty than any other person.
+During his crime spree, Gillis, using the alias George Nelson, was responsible for killing more FBI agents in the line of duty than any other person.

 Gillis was born December 6, 1908, in Chicago, Illinois and at the age of seven, he was arrested after accidentally shooting a playmate in the jaw with a pistol he had found.
 After serving over a year in the state reformatory, he was released and was soon roaming the streets of Chicago with a gang of juvenile hoodlums.
 At the age of 13, he was arrested again for theft and joyriding and was sent to a penal school for 18 months.
 After his release, he immediately returned to his hoodlum ways and became an accomplished car thief.
-He soon became gang-affiliated and was dubbed “Baby Face” due to his youthful appearance and small stature.
+He soon became gang-affiliated and was dubbed “Baby Face” due to his youthful appearance and small stature, though his associates just called him Jimmy.
 His other early criminal activities included stealing tires, running stills, bootlegging, and armed robbery.

 In 1928, Nelson was working at a neighborhood Standard Oil station, which became the headquarters for a group of young tire thieves, known as the “strippers.”
 At this time he became associated with members of the suburban-based Touhy Gang.
 That year, he met and married a salesgirl named Helen Wawrzyniak and the couple would eventually have two children.
 She would retain the name Helen Gillis throughout their marriage.